Environmental Impact Assessment Ordinance

 1. Introduction

-1.1 This annex describes the general approach and methodology for assessment of ecological impact arising from a project or proposal.
+1.1 This Annex describes the general approach and methodology for assessment of ecological impact arising from a project.

 1.2 An ecological assessment is part of an EIA study for a designated project which may have an impact on the natural environment including existing flora, fauna and wildlife habitats.
 The term "ecology" includes both marine and terrestrial ecology.
-The main objective of ecological assessment is to provide sufficient and accurate ecological data to allow a complete and objective identification, prediction and evaluation of the potential ecological impacts.
+The main objective of ecological assessment is to make an objective identification, prediction and evaluation of the potential ecological impacts, based on ecological information collected through literature review and samplings that are essential for evaluating the ecological impact in accordance with the criteria laid down in Annex 8 of this technical memorandum.
 The methodology used may vary from case to case depending on the natural environment to be affected and the nature and scale of the project.

 2. The Need for Ecological Assessment